-43. After the principal regulator receives a complete application, the principal regulator for a passport application will send the filer an acknowledgment of receipt of the application.
+39. After the principal regulator receives a complete application, the principal regulator will send the filer an acknowledgement of receipt of the application.
 For a dual application, the principal regulator will send a copy of the acknowledgement to the OSC.
-The acknowledgement will identify the name, phone number and e-mail address of the individual reviewing the application and, for a dual application, the end date of the review period identified in subsections 47(3), (4) or (5), as applicable.
+The acknowledgement will identify the name, phone number and e-mail address of the individual reviewing the application and, for a dual application, the end date of the review period identified in subsections 43(3), (4) or (5), as applicable.